-- field research involving the main players in the market: retailers and offer-side players (logistics operators, banks, ICT providers...).
+- Field research involving the main players in the market, including the leading retailers (the first 300 retailers by turnover), medium-sized and small retailers and offer-side players (logistics operators, banks, ICT providers, etc.).

-- two workshops with partners and sponsors to provide support in defining the topics investigated in greater detail during our research;
+- a workshop with the Observatory’s partners and sponsors, who will work alongside us to define the topics that will be investigated in greater detail during our research;

-- a paper report containing the main findings of our research, which will be distributed during the convention;
+- A paper report containing the main findings of our 2018 research, which will be distributed during the convention.

-- several online reports examining the topics analysed in our research in greater detail.
+- Several in-depth online reports on the topics addressed during our research in 2018.

 For further information, collaboration and support requests for the other researches of the Digital Innovation in Retail Observatory, please contact Valentina Pontiggia (email: email@example.com).